Configure DIA AnyPath

 - Create a VPN Cluster and select a hub.

 - SelectAllow DIA VPNfor the hub.
-A maximum of four hubs in a VPN cluster can participate in DIA AnyPath.
+A maximum of four hubs (any combination of PAN-OS hubs participating in DIA AnyPath and Prisma Access hubs) are supported.
 If they are HA hubs, a total of eight hubs are supported.
 If youAllow DIA VPNfor one HA peer in a pair, you must also enable it for the other HA peer.

 - Create an SD-WAN policy rule for specific application(s) to use DIA AnyPath.